 The Stevens Point Area offers a great price point, with abundant amenities, but it doesn’t stop there.
 Great customer service, including a variety of services offered for no charge by the Stevens Point Area Convention & Visitors Bureau, help make planning a meeting or convention here easy.

 Groups are increasingly interested in the arts and cultural scene in the region.
-Throughout the year, you can attend live theater and dance performances, take in the local music scene, explore galleries, like the artist owned Q Gallery Artist Co-operative or the Scarabocchio Art Museum (a joint venture between the Central Wisconsin Symphony Orchestra and the city of Stevens Point) and seeing local artists in action, at events like the annual Hidden Studios Art Tour by exploring their working studios.
-Visitors are impressed by the large amount of accessible public art including a murals and the Stevens Point Sculpture Park (which merges art and outdoor recreation along a trail connecting to the Green Circle).
+Throughout the year, you can attend live theater and dance performances, take in the local music scene, explore galleries - like the artist-owned Q Gallery Artist Co-operative or the Scarabocchio Art Museum - and see local artists in action, at events like the annual Hidden Studios Art Tour by exploring their working studios.
+Visitors are impressed by the large amount of accessible public art including vibrant murals and the Stevens Point Sculpture Park (which merges art and outdoor recreation along a trail connecting to the Green Circle Trail).

-Stop by the Central Waters Brewing Company and try some ‘Shine On’, made with Wisconsin-grown organic barley, and a portion of the proceeds support the nations’ largest renewable Energy Fair, held in the Stevens Point Area each June.
-Three other breweries also offer great (and tasty) stops – O’so Brewing Company in Plover, the Stevens Point Brewery, and Kozy Yak Brewing.
+Stop by the Central Waters Brewing Company and try some ‘Shine On’, made with Wisconsin-grown organic barley, and a portion of the proceeds support the nation’s largest renewable Energy Fair, held in the Stevens Point Area each June.
+Other breweries also offer great (and tasty) stops – O’so Brewing Company, the Stevens Point Brewery, and District 1 Brewing.

 With a mixture of new and renovated facilities, the Stevens Point Area has great traditional meeting venues.
-For hotel and convention facilities, the Holiday Inn Hotel & Convention Center, offers nearly 30,000 square feet of convention space.
+For hotel and convention facilities, the Holiday Inn Hotel & Convention Center offers nearly 30,000 square feet of convention space.
 For newly built venues, take a look at The Annex in downtown Stevens Point or the Farm and Food Exploration Center and their smaller, private meeting rooms.